Louis Henkin: Biography

-Henkin died at age 92 on October 14, 2010, at his home in Manhattan after a long illness with Alzheimer’s disease.
-He was survived by his wife, Alice Hartman Henkin, as well as by three sons—his eldest, Joshua Henkin, is a novelist.
-His second son, David Henkin, is a professor of American history at the University of California, Berkeley.
-His youngest son, Daniel Henkin, is the Director of Music at the Ramaz School—and five grandchildren.
+Henkin died at age 92 on October 14, 2010, at his home in Manhattan after a long illness with Alzheimer's disease.
+He was survived by his wife, Alice Hartman Henkin, as well as by three sons—his eldest, Joshua Henkin, is a novelist; his second son, David Henkin, is a professor of American history at the University of California, Berkeley; and his youngest son, Daniel Henkin, is the Director of Music at the Ramaz School—and five grandchildren.